Weddings @ Bel Air

 Our Wedding Staff

-Our Wedding Staff consists of the Wedding Coordinator, an assistant, the organist, and a pastor.
-To arrange a wedding, first call the Wedding Coordinator who can answer questions concerning the availability of dates, ministerial staff, church guidelines and fees.
-The Wedding Coordinator coordinates all aspects of the wedding on the church campus.
-If you wish, the Wedding Coordinator can also suggest florists, photographers, and videographers who have been cooperative in observing the guidelines we have adopted for the Sanctuary.
+Our Wedding Staff consists of the Wedding Director, the organist (if desired), and a pastor.
+To arrange a wedding, first call the Wedding Director who can answer questions concerning the availability of dates, ministerial staff, church guidelines and fees.
+The Wedding Director coordinates all aspects of the wedding on the church campus.
+If you wish, the Wedding Director can also suggest florists, photographers, and videographers who have been cooperative in observing the guidelines we have adopted for the Sanctuary.

 Marriage ceremonies are conducted by our Pastoral Staff.
 Prior to the wedding you may request, or be assigned, a minister for the ceremony.
 At that time you will need to contact the pastor's administrative assistant for premarital counseling.

 A visiting pastor may share in the ceremony upon agreement with our Pastoral Staff.
 Upon written request, an outside Christian pastor may officiate.
-Please contact the Wedding Coordinator with questions or for clarification.
+Please contact the Wedding Director with questions or for clarification.

 The Organist and the Music